 If you’re interested in touring the beautiful Busch Stadium, you can purchase tickets online ahead of time ($18 for adults, $16 for seniors or active military), although you can get a good look at the stadium simply by taking a lap around the sidewalk outside.
 Across the street in Ballpark Village, you’ll find plenty of bars and restaurants, as well as the St. Louis Cardinals Hall of Fame and Museum (which boasts one of the largest team-specific collections of artifacts and memorabilia in the world).

 The home of 2019 Stanley Cup winners the St. Louis Blues can be found several blocks west of Busch Stadium at the Enterprise Center.
 Unfortunately, the Enterprise Center does not offer tours, although there is a huge gift shop of Blues souvenirs that is open daily (check out their hours on the Enterprise Center website).

 12. Ted Drewes and Crown Candy Kitchen

-These family run businesses will be your sweetest experiences in St. Louis.
+These family-run businesses will easily be some of your sweetest experiences while in St. Louis!

-Ted Drewes serves frozen custard on Historic Route 66.
-Order a concrete and don't be concerned when they flip it upside down before they hand it to you.
-Just don't try it yourself, especially on a hot summer day.
-If the lines look long when you arrive, don't worry - they move quickly.
+Ted Drewes is a St. Louis staple, serving delicious frozen custard on Historic Route 66.
+Order a concrete, and don’t be concerned when they flip it upside down before they hand it to you (just don’t try it yourself, especially on a hot summer day)!
+If the lines look long when you arrive, don’t worry – Ted Drewes is accustomed to large crowds and moves through them quickly.